tkubica12/apim-lifecycle/README.md

 Terraform automatically picks up these subscription definitions, creates corresponding subscriptions in Azure API Management, and stores the generated subscription keys securely in the specified Azure Key Vault secrets.

+## Process for API Changes on Pull Requests

+When an API change is proposed via a Pull Request, two automated checks are triggered:

+- **Security Check with Checkov**
+  This step scans changed OpenAPI specification files to detect security issues.
+If any issues are found, the GitHub Action automatically comments on the PR with the findings.

+- **Breaking Change Detection with oasdiff**
+  This step analyzes changes in OpenAPI specs by comparing them against the main branch.
+It documents and highlights any potential breaking changes by posting a detailed report as a PR comment.

+These automated checks ensure that any API modifications adhere to security policies and maintain backward compatibility.

 ## Usage

 ### Prerequisites